Now is the time to get involved in Washington's 2019 legislative session to help solve Washington's child care crisis and invest in child care.

 You can make a difference on these issues by advocating for better policies and funding.
 Learn how at an upcoming Advocacy Convening, co-hosted by Child Care Aware of Washington and the Child Care Action Council.

-Aberdeen and Port Angeles: Date to be determined
+Advocacy skill sharing events in Aberdeen and Port Angeles: Dates to be determined

 To be notified about the dates of Aberdeen and Port Angeles advocacy sessions, please email firstname.lastname@example.org and note which location you’re interested in.